aclinnovator/aclinnovator.github.io/_posts/2016-02-14-efficiently-solve-for-mean-of-a-vector.markdown

 date: 2016-02-14T00:00:00-05:00
 ---

-This is a really simple thought, but I have reason to post it.

-Recently as I was reviewing for the ACTs, one of the simpler questions involved solving for a mean of a set of numbers by hand, formally, an an n-tuple $x=(x_1,...,x_i,...,x_n)$.
+Recently as I was reviewing for the ACTs, one of the easier questions involved solving for a mean of a set of numbers by hand, formally, an an n-tuple $x=(x_1,...,x_i,...,x_n)$.
 This question is low hanging fruit, and involves little thinking, so I took a moment to consider how to most efficiently calculate the mean the given set of numbers.

 A I could have impulsively used brute force to calculate the mean as it is formally defined: